Intermodalics/pickit-docs/docs/documentation/release_notes/index.rst

 Software release 2.4
 ====================

-Pickit 2.4 has been created with one main goal in mind: Improving the experience of ramping up bin-picking applications into production.
+Pickit 2.4 focuses on improving the experience and performance for **axis-symmetrical objects**, like pipes, shafts, rings and camshafts.
-Special attention was given to cylindrical shaped objects, such as billets, which is a commonly observed application in the forging industry.
+Formally recognizing the symmetry of a shape opens the door to optimizations and picking possibilities, which are thoroughly explored by this release.

 Teach cylinder model
 --------------------

-The Teach engine has been upgraded to support :ref:`cylinder models<teach-cylinder>`, which is ideal for detecting billets.
+The Teach engine has been upgraded to support :ref:`cylinder models<teach-cylinder>`, which is ideal for detecting pure cylinders.
 Whereas before you had to teach a cylindrical part by placing it under the camera or uploading a CAD file, now you only need to specify a length and diameter.
 Choose how you intend to pick the cylinders, and Pickit takes care of the pick point definition for you.
 Furthermore, by letting Pickit exploit the cylindrical geometry, both detection speed and accuracy are optimized.